prisma-collective/docs/content/processes/process-infrastructuring/publishing.md

 # Curation
 as a reminder, a case-study is comprised of four interrelated layers, with increasingly fine-grained data:

-1. Curation - the most polished, and also the most abstracted. see [prisma.events](https://www.prisma.events)
+1. Curation - the most polished, and also the most abstracted. see [prisma.events](https://www.prisma.events/action)
 2. Archive - more complete, and also more raw and rugged. see [docs.prisma.events](https://docs.prisma.events)
-3. Integrations - custom applications serving specific transformations. see [evaluate.prisma.events](https://evaluate.prisma.events) and [timelining](processes/process-infrastructuring/timelining/index.md)
+3. Integrations - custom applications serving specific transformations.
 4. Aspects - [practice-currencies](/processes/process-infrastructuring/practice-currencies). lowest-level detail, leveraging accounts of peer-to-peer interactions

 these layers each address different qualities of communicating action-learning. the curation is the most-accessible and most engaging, intended to be a doorway into the whole world of systems created within an ALJ, all aligning around the purpose of working on the essence of place.

 ![case-study.png](/case-study.png)

-in that sense, the curation is likely to be the last laye
+in that sense, the curation is likely to be the last layer addressed for an ALJ, as it draws upon the lower layers' data to create a credible storytelling of an unlikely occurrence.

+> *curation (n.)*
+>
+> late 14c., _curacioun_, "curing of disease, restoration to health," from Old French _curacion_ "treatment of illness," from Latin _curationem_ (nominative _curatio_), "a taking care, attention, management," especially "medical attention," noun of action from past-participle stem of _curare_ "to cure".

+Given the etymology above, to what is care being given in the curation?
+The audience's attention or the data?
+Perhaps, both.
+Curations can be thought of giving the participation and the data generated as a result the storytelling platform it deserves.
+As well as that, curations